-While you are driving, you can protect yourself to a degree by keeping windows closed and the ventilation off while idling at stop lights and stuck in stop and go traffic.
-Another study looked at particulate concentrations in three size ranges (PM10, PM 2.5, and PM1.) that entered the cabin of vehicles driving in stop and go traffic.
-The course particles (PM10 – PM 2.5) are assumed to come from road abrasion and tire and brake wear while PM 2.5 and smaller are assumed to come from vehicle emissions.
+You can protect yourself to a degree by keeping windows closed and ventilation off while idling at stop lights and stuck in stop and go traffic.
+A study looked at particulate concentrations in three size ranges (PM10, PM 2.5, and PM1.) entering the cabin of vehicles during stop and go traffic.
+Coarse particles (PM10 to PM 2.5) are assumed to come from road abrasion and tire and brake wear, while PM 2.5 and smaller are assumed to come from vehicle emissions.

-The study found that the most effective way to keep particulate pollution out of the vehicle was to turn off the ventilation fan and close windows while delayed in traffic.
-Car ventilation systems were typically much more effective at removing the larger particles from the air than the finer, PM 2.5 particulates, thereby allowing fine particles in to the cabin even if windows were closed but fan on.
-They did find having the fan on recirculate prevented pulling the particulates into the car when in traffic delays.
+The study found the most effective way to keep particulate pollution out of the vehicle was to turn off the ventilation fan and close windows while delayed in traffic.
+Car ventilation systems are more effective at removing the larger particles from air than the finer, PM 2.5 particulates, thereby allowing fine particles in to the cabin even if windows are closed with the ventilation fan on.
+Having the fan on recirculate prevented pulling particulates into the car when in traffic delays.

 For information on how proximity to roadways impacts indoor air quality in our homes, see this blog on Indoor Air Pollution Near Busy Roads.